jmsbutcher/acronym-extractor/README.md

 If I had a physical print copy of the paper I could just highlight the important acronyms, but they would still be scattered throughout the pages.
 And this would be no help if I was reading a PDF on the laptop.
 Should I just try and memorize the acronyms?
 That might actually take less time.<br>

-But what if there were a better way...<br>
+To paraphrase Raymond Hettinger, there had to be a better way!<br>

 And so I wrote this little helper program to make my research much, much easier.
 Now I can focus on learning the reserach, not wasting time doing a word search!<br>